 - short hair due to consistent breakage

-- hair on the eyebrows may resemble matchsticks
+- hair on the eyebrows that resembles matchsticks

 Children born with Netherton syndrome may have red, flaky skin.
 They may not develop signs of bamboo hair until after 2 years of age.

-A physical examination is all that is needed to diagnose bamboo hair.
-Your doctor may pluck a hair from your scalp to observe it under a microscope.
+To diagnose bamboo hair, your doctor will pluck a hair from your scalp to observe it under a microscope.

-To diagnose Netherton’s syndrome, your doctor may order a series of DNA tests or a skin biopsy to test for gene mutations.
-A skin biopsy involves removing a small amount of skin tissue for testing in a lab.
-DNA tests are often used to test the SPINK 5 gene for abnormalities.
+To diagnose Netherton syndrome, your doctor may order a series of DNA tests or a skin biopsy to test for gene mutations.
+For a skin biopsy, your doctor will remove a small amount of skin tissue for testing in a lab.
+DNA tests are often used to test the SPINK5 gene for abnormalities.

-However, you can minimize hair breakage by ensuring that your hair remains hydrated.
-You can do this by drinking water regularly and by avoiding the use of alcohol-based hair products.
-These products cause your hair to become drier, which can worsen the breakage.
+You can minimize hair breakage by ensuring that your hair remains hydrated.
+Drink water regularly and avoid the use of alcohol-based hair products.
+They can cause your hair to dry out, which can worsen the breakage.
 There are also hair care products aimed at hydrating dry hair.

-Avoid the use of chemicals in your hair such as hair relaxers or perms.
-Most warn that you shouldn’t use them on damaged hair.
+Avoid the use of chemicals in your hair, such as hair relaxers or perms.
+Don’t use them on damaged hair, either.
 Using these products may result in severe hair loss and cicatricial alopecia (scarring alopecia).
-This form of hair loss scars your hair follicles, making future hair growth less likely.
+This form of hair loss scars your hair follicles and makes future hair growth less likely.